CPR vs. ACLS Certification: Understanding the Differences

 Where Can You Take CPR and ACLS Certifications?

 The American Heart Association and American Red Cross are two major certifying organizations for basic and advanced life support that hospitals and other healthcare organizations accept.
 The American Heart Association is a research-based organization that encourages learning about Cardiopulmonary Resuscitation through its research.
-The American Red Cross and other reputable training centers adhere to the American Heart Association guidelines when developing certification courses and designing training materials.
+The American Red Cross and CPR Select develops its own courses based on the latest ILCOR (International Liaison Committee on Resuscitation) science and ARC guidelines, which align with the same evidence used by the AHA.

 Learn the difference between CPR certification vs BLS.
 At CPR Select, we provide different types of online certifications in CPR training, First Aid, and Basic Life Support to meet your level of need.
 We also adhere to the American Heart Association and Emergency Cardiovascular Care guidelines.
 After successful completion, you will receive your CPR provider card or certification card instantly.